cfengine/documentation/reference/promise-types/edit_line.markdown

      three
 ```

-In the example above, the section does not normally include the line [My
+In this example, the section does not normally include the line [My
 section].
-By setting `include_start_delimiter` to trueit would be
+By setting `include_start_delimiter` to `true` it would be
 possible for example, to delete the entire section, including the
 section header.
 If however `include_start_delimiter` is false, the
 *contents* of the section could be deleted, but the header would be